Pular720/youlepeng.github.io/content/authors/admin/_index.md

     date_end: 2022-03
     summary: |2-
       Responsibilities include:
-      - Reviewed literature on the evolution and governance of online public opinion, especially in the era of platform society
+      - Reviewed literature on the evolution and governance of online public opinion in the era of platform society
       - Presented findings at the workshop and wrote a systematic review article
   - position: Research on Rural Governance and Performance Evaluation in China
     company_name: Research Intern at Rural Revitalisation Research Center